 - (h) refer the matter to the Court of Justice of the European Union under the conditions provided for in the Treaty; - (i) intervene in actions brought before the Court of Justice of the European Union. - 4.
-The European Data Protection Supervisor shall have the power: - (a) to obtain from Europol access to all personal data and to all information necessary for his/her enquiries; - (b) to obtain access to any premises in which Europol carries on its activities when there are reasonable grounds for presuming that an activity covered by this Regulation is being carried out there. - 5.
-The European Data Protection Supervisor shall draw up an annual report on the supervisory activities on Europol.
-The national supervisory authorities shall be invited to make observations on this report, before it becomes This report shall be part of the annual report of the European Data Protection Supervisor referred to in Article 48 of Regulation (EC) No 45/2001. - 6.
-Members and staff of the European Data Protection Supervisor shall be bound by the obligation of confidentiality in accordance with Article 69.
+The European Data Protection Supervisor shall have the power: - (a) to obtain from Europol access to all personal data and to all information necessary for his/her enquiries; - (b) to obtain access to any premises in which Europol carries on its activities when there are reasonable grounds for presuming that an activity covered by this Regulation is being carried out there. - The European Data Protection Supervisor shall draw up an annual report on the supervisory activities on Europol after having consulted the national supervisory authorities.
+This report shall be part of the annual report of the European Data Protection Supervisor referred to in Article 48 of Regulation (EC) No 45/2001.